Estecka/42-cube3d/drafts/ClipRaycast.md

 --------

+[Source](https://www.mathsisfun.com/algebra/matrix-inverse.html)
+[Source](https://stackoverflow.com/questions/2624422/efficient-4x4-matrix-inverse-affine-transform)
+[Test](Inverse2x2.md)

 For this section, we actually need to take a step back, right before the projection matrix was applied.
-Let A'B'C' be the figure before this transformation, and P' the pixel on this figure.
+Let A'B'C' be the figure before this transformation.
 `A'B'C' = C' * ABC`
-`P'     = C' * P  `
 In the case of a quadilater, it becomes a parallelogram, thus D' is not need.
 In theory, ABC were calculated from A'B'C'.
-So only P' actually needs to be calculated.
-The projected ABC is no longer required.
-From now on A'B'C' will be called ABC for short.

-let's forget the Z dimension from mow on.
-Let there be a "figure space", whose X and Y axes are A^B and A^C respectively.
+Let there be a "figure space", whose X and Y axes are A^B and A^C respectively, and whose Z axis is their cross product.
-By ignoring translation from origin to A, the linear tranformation from figure space to clip can be represented with a simple 2x2 matrix, instead of a 4x4 one :
+`N' = A'^B' ⨯ A'^C'`

+The 4x4 matrix F that transforms from figure space to unprojected clip space is:
-`[ABx ACx]`
+`[ABx ACx N'x Ax]`
-`[ABy ACy]`
+`[ABy ACy N'y Ay]`
-Its determinant is :
-`d = ABx*ACy - ACx*ABy`

-[Source](https://www.mathsisfun.com/algebra/matrix-inverse.html)
-[Source](https://stackoverflow.com/questions/2624422/efficient-4x4-matrix-inverse-affine-transform)
+`[ABz ACz N'z Az]`
+`[  0   0   0  1]`

-The inverse of this matrix is M':
+The inverse of this matrix is F`.
-`[ ACy/d -ACx/d]`
-`[-ABy/d  ABx/d]`
-[Test](Inverse2x2.md)

-Let P` be the position of P in figure space:
-`P' = M' * (P - A)`
-(Substracting A is required ahead of time, because M and M` do not handle translations.)

-**If either Px or Py is negative, P does not land on ABC.**
-If ABC is a triangle:      **If the sum of Px and Py is greater than 1, P does not land on ABC.**
-If ABC is a parallelogram: **If Either Px or Py is greater than 1, P does not land on ABC.**

-**P' is the position of the pixel in UV space.**
-_This is only accurate _
+**The UV of P is :**
+`UV = F' * C' * P `